ellenary/chatblocks-counter/README.md

 #### **COMMON BUG: IT WON'T COUNT BEYOND NaN!**
 *"We've counted NaN things!"*

+If you do not set your bin to 0, then it'll set to null and it won't count.
+If you already have a counter, then you can set it to what your old counter's total was.
 #### **COMMON BUG: IT KEEPS RESETING TO 0**
 If you logged in to make your bin, then it won't be able to save.
 You'll need to log out before making your bin.

-#### **COMMON BUG: IT WON'T COUNT BEYOND NaN!**
-*"We've counted NaN things!"*

-If you do not set your bin to 0, then it'll set to null and it won't count.
-If you already have a counter, then you can set it to what your old counter's total was.
 ## EXAMPLE USAGE
 >**!counter**
 >Default command.
 Adds one item to the total count.